kubernetes/community/sig-contributor-experience/triage-team/triage.md

 #### Determine SIG

-In order to determine a correct SIG, charter of the SIG can be helpful.
+In order to determine a correct SIG, the charter of the SIG can be helpful.
 For example, you can determine if an issue belongs to one of the `sig/contributor-experience` [Subprojects](https://git.k8s.io/community/sig-contributor-experience#subprojects) by looking at the [charter](https://git.k8s.io/community/sig-contributor-experience/charter.md).

 An issue can have an incorrect SIG label.
 If you think an issue does not belong to the labeled SIG, remove the label and provide a reason by adding a comment.
 For example, provide this response when an issue is incorrectly labeled with the `sig/contributor-experience`: